CIS565-Fall-2013/Project4-Rasterizer/README.md

 * Correct Color Interpolation: Using barycentric coordinates to interpolate colors
 * Back Face Culling: Using thrust to remove faces with normals point away from the eye
 * Back Face Ignoring: After calculating fragment properties, do not perform depth test in rasterization stage
-* Dynamic Parallelization: use compute 3.5 to launch a kernel from within a kernel
+* Dynamic Parallelization: use compute 3.5 to launch a kernel from within a kernel (could not test on 7xx card, compilation and structures need to be changed, couldn't find any documentation).

 Basic features implemented:
 * Vertex Shading: Vertex transformations